Top Delicious Dishes to Try in Ha Giang, Vietnam

 Buckwheat Cakes

-Buckwheat cakes come in two varieties: chewy or crispy, and both are delicious.
-You can buy either type as a gift for your family and friends.
+Buckwheat cakes come in two popular varieties: chewy and crispy.
+Both offer a delicious taste, and you can easily buy them as meaningful gifts for your family and friends when visiting Ha Giang.

 Shan Tuyet Tea of Ancient Tea Trees